|

 equivalent of a double shot of espresso and a Sputnik satellite, as a race soon

 began, setting the stage for Act III.
-In his biography, Venter
+In his autobiography,

-reveals that the mystery surrounding his status as a successful scientist and
+Venter reveals that the mystery surrounding his status as a successful

-businessman is simply the result of his background.
-After a less-than-stellar
+scientist and businessman is simply the result of his background.
+After a

-although painful, changed the direction of his life and developed his interest
+This experience, although painful, changed the direction of his life and

-obtained his own lab at NIH.
-While working as an NIH researcher, he was
+school, and eventually obtained his own lab at NIH.
+While working as an NIH

-repeatedly denied funding through politics and a system that did not reward
+researcher, he was repeatedly denied funding through politics and a system that